 No grade will be removed or deleted from a student's official permanent record once properly recorded, except in the case of inaccurate recording.
 All incomplete "I" grades will remain on the student's transcripts, but will be slashed and the earned grade recorded next to the incomplete grade.
 It is assumed that faculty members exercise their best judgment in formulating grades.
 Changes are not permitted after grades have been filed with the registrar, except to correct clerical errors.
 A request for error correction must be initiated within 30 days after the close of the semester or term for which the grade was awarded.
 Requests for correction after 30 days require approval of the vice president for health affairs and executive dean of TCOM.

 Appropriate payment of tuition and fees must be made in order for final course grades to be entered in the student's official permanent record.
 Grades assigned during a period of instruction for which there are unpaid tuition and fees will be made available by the registrar for official college purposes, such as the review of academic performance.
-However, those grades will not be entered on the student's official permanent record or released on an academic transcript until appropriate payment is received by the college.
+However, those grades will not be released until appropriate payment is received by the college.